AmyJDavis/NRMPDataCleaning/README.md

    install.packages("pwr")
    install.packages("shinyWidgets")
    install.packages("hablar")

+   **If pop up screen appears asking you to choose a CRAN mirror, select "USA (KS)" or state listed that is closest to your location.**

 ### Step 3: Check your working directory and update working directory if needed
 - Type in:
      getwd()